-☐ Yes ☐ No 1) Is the material intended to draw attention to a Medicare Advantage Plan or Plans or influence a consumer's decision making process when making a plan selection?
+1) Is the material intended to draw attention to a Medicare 🗆 Yes 🔲 No Advantage Plan or Plans or influence a consumer's decision making process when making a plan selection?
 If yes, it meets the "Intent" requirement for marketing.
-If no, it is not marketing, as there is no "intent" present. ☐ Yes ☐ No 2) Does the material meet the content requirement for "marketing"?
-If any of the below can be checked, it is marketing content. ☐ Plan benefits listed (beyond Dental, Vision, and Hearing), even if in a general fashion (ex.
-Dental, Vision, Hearing, Transportation, OTC, Fitness, etc.) ☐ Plan specific benefits are listed (ex.
-Hearing Aids, Dentures, etc.) ☐ Plan premiums, even if \$0, low cost, or no cost (ex.
-Medicare Advantage Plans can have monthly plan premiums as low as \$0) ☐ Copays, Coinsurance, Deductibles, etc. (ex.
-Copays as low as \$0) ☐ Part B giveback or buydown If #1 and #2 are answer red Yes, then it is "marketing" and needs submitted to HPMS ☐ Con nmunication Only IS ALIGNED WITH CMS AND CARRIER GUIDELINES any of the questions below, it isn't compliant. ☐ Yes ☐ No ☐ N/A Is all font legible and sized appropriately (including disclaimers)?
-Suggested size: At least 12pt Times New Roman or equivalent. ☐ Yes ☐ No ☐ N/A Is Agency/Broker name or logo visible, so it is clear who the sender is?
+If no, it is not marketing, as there is no "intent" present.
+Yes 🗌 No 2) Does the material meet the content requirement for "marketing"?
+If any of the below can be checked, it is marketing content.
+Plan benefits listed, even if in a general fashion (ex.
+Dental, Vision, Hearing, etc.) Plan specific benefits are listed (ex.
+Hearing Aids, Dentures, etc.) Plan premiums, even if \$0, low cost, or no cost (ex.
+Medicare Advantage Plans can have monthly plan premiums as low as \$0) Copays, Coinsurance, Deductibles, etc. (ex.
+Copays as low as \$0) Part B giveback or buydown If #1 and #2 are answered Yes, then it is "marketing" and needs submitted to HPMS 🗆 Con munication Only  Marketing SECTION 2 ENSURE THE MATERIAL IS ALIGNED WITH CMS AND CARRIER GUIDELINES NOTE: If you answer "No" to any of the questions below, it isn't compliant. 🗆 Yes 🗆 No 🗔 N/A Is all font legible and sized appropriately (including disclaimers)?
+Suggested size: At least 12pt Times New Roman or equivalent. 🗆 Yes 🔲 No 🗔 N/A Is Agency/Broker name or logo visible, so it is clear who the sender is?

-☐ Yes □ No □ N/A If the piece is being sent/distributed during OEP (Jan 1 - Mar 31), is it compliant with the guidance below? • Unsolicited ""marketing"" material is prohibited during this time unless it specifically targets IEP or an SEP.
+🗆 Yes 🗆 No □ N/A If the piece is being sent/distributed during OEP (Jan 1 - Mar 31), is it compliant with the guidance below?
+Unsolicited ""marketing"" material is prohibited during this time unless it specifically targets IEP or an SEP.
 (Ex.
 Age-ins, Dual Eligibles, 5-Star Plans, etc.) Note: Messages aimed at generating interest or leads during the OEP are generally prohibited unless the piece specifically calls out the IEP or SEP being targeted.
-Therefore, if the message is not clear that it is marketing IEP and/or SEP during this time, it is prohibited. ☐ Yes □ No □ N/A Are full plan names used when first mentioned?
+Therefore, if the message is not clear that it is marketing IEP and/or SEP during this time, it is prohibited. 🗋 Yes 🗆 No □ N/A Are full plan names used when first mentioned?
 Ex.
-Medicare Advantage Plan, Medicare Supplement Plan, Prescription Drug Plan ☐ Yes □ No □ N/A If the piece is asking the consumer to call, is it clear that by calling the number they will reach a licensed insurance agent?
+Medicare Advantage Plan, Medicare Supplement Plan, Prescription Drug Plan 🗆 Yes 🗆 No □ N/A If the piece is asking the consumer to call, is it clear that by calling the number they will reach a licensed insurance agent?
 Example Text: CALLING THE NUMBER ABOVE WILL DIRECT YOU TO A LICENSED INSURANCE AGENT.
-Example Text: CALL NOW TO SPEAK WITH A LICENSED INSURANCE AGENT ☐ Yes □ No □ N/A Is it clear that the agent is not affiliated with or endorsed by the government of Federal Medicare Program?
-Suggested Text (required on Lead Vendor / BRC Mailers): NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM. ☐ Yes □ No □ N/A Is the piece free of any prohibited terms or language?
-See examples of prohibited language below: • "Entitled" - when referencing plan benefits.
+Example Text: CALL NOW TO SPEAK WITH A LICENSED INSURANCE AGENT 🗆 Yes 🗆 No □ N/A Is it clear that the agent is not affiliated with or endorsed by the government of Federal Medicare Program?
+Suggested Text (required on Lead Vendor / BRC Mailers): NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM. 🗆 Yes 🗆 No □ N/A Is the piece free of any prohibited terms or language?
+See examples of prohibited language below: "Entitled" - when referencing plan benefits.
 Can only use "entitled" in reference to Part A. • "Senior" - should be careful not to limit your audience only to "seniors" as some Medicare beneficiaries are under 65 • Absolute Superlatives - "the best", "highest rated", "the most" doctors, "all" plans, insurance "expert"